tmancal74/Policht2021a/README.txt

-This file contains information about simulations scripts for the manuscript:
+This file contains information about simulation scripts for the manuscript:

 V. R. Policht, ..., 2021